shiloenix/vextra/README.md

-# VIDOE
+# VIDO

-**Multi-source Video Extractionz System — free, open source, containerized, no ads.**
+**Multi-source Video Extraction System — free, open source, containerized, no ads.**

-VIDOE is a self-hosted video downloader built on [yt-dlp](https://github.com/yt-dlp/yt-dlp), wrapped in a clean terminal-aesthetic UI.
+VIDO is a self-hosted video downloader built on [yt-dlp](https://github.com/yt-dlp/yt-dlp), wrapped in a clean terminal-aesthetic UI.
 Paste a link, pick a format, download.
 No accounts, no tracking, no ads, no limits.

 ---

 ## Features

 ### Multi-source support
-Download from 1800+ supported sites including YouTube, Twitter/X, Facebook, Instagram, TikTok, Vimeo, Twitch, SoundCloud, and many more — anything yt-dlp supports, VIDOE supports.
+Download from 1800+ supported sites including YouTube, Twitter/X, Facebook, Instagram, TikTok, Vimeo, Twitch, SoundCloud, and many more — anything yt-dlp supports, VIDO supports.

 ### Format selection
-Before downloading, VIDOE fetches all available formats for the video and lets you choose exactly what you want — resolution, codec, file size.
+Before downloading, VIDO fetches all available formats for the video and lets you choose exactly what you want — resolution, codec, file size.
 No blind downloading.

 ### Video quality options
 Choose from all available resolutions: 144p up to 8K, organized and deduplicated so you always see the best stream per quality tier.